Social Security Scotland: Scottish Child Payment

 Scottish Child Payment provides support for families on low incomes with children under 16 years old and in receipt of certain means-tested benefits, such as Universal Credit, Jobseeker's Allowance, Employment and Support Allowance, and certain legacy benefits.

 Scottish Child Payment was a new payment announced by the Scottish Government in 2019 as a means to help reduce the prevalence of childhood poverty in Scotland.
 It was first introduced for eligible families with children under six, with applications open from November 2020 and first payments made in February 2021.
 Initially the payment was £10 per week, per child, however this was doubled to £20 in April 2021.

 On 14 November 2022, Scottish Child Payment rolled out to families with children under 16 years old and the payment increased for a third time to £25 per week, per child.

+As of April 2026, the Scottish Child Payment is set at £28.20 per week per eligible child.
+In March 2026, 321,885 children received the payment.

+The Scottish Government has described the payment as part of a broader approach to reducing child poverty, distinct from the welfare policies applied in other parts of the United Kingdom.

+Under the devolution settlement established by the Scotland Act 2016, the Scottish Government has the power to create new benefits and top up existing ones in devolved areas.
+However, certain welfare provisions—including Universal Credit, the state pension, the overall benefit cap, and housing benefit policy—remain reserved to the UK Parliament and are set by Westminster.

+As a result, the Scottish Government can introduce supplementary payments and adjust certain transfer arrangements, but cannot fundamentally restructure the core welfare framework within Scotland.

 SNP leader Stephen Flynn has urged Scottish Labour MPs to support an amendment to scrap the two-child benefit cap, calling it a test of Labour's commitment to real change.
 Labour's Chancellor Rachel Reeves insists they will not make unfunded spending commitments.